Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Neglecting Socialization at a Young Age

 Weimaraners are social dogs that require plenty of interaction with people and other dogs to thrive.
-Neglecting socialization while they’re young can lead to anxiety, aggression, and other behavioral problems when they grow to be adults, which can present issues for you socially (or when you have guests).
-It’s so crucial to expose your dog to a variety of people, other animals (especially those in your home), and environments from a young age to help them get used to different surroundings.
+Neglecting socialization while they're young may increase the risk of fear, anxiety, or defensive behaviors later in life, which can present issues for you socially (or when you have guests).
+It's so crucial to expose your dog to a variety of people, other animals (especially those in your home), and environments from a young age to help them get used to different surroundings.

 Image By: applepie agency, Shutterstock